vit1

 Pregnant or lactating women: 600 IU (15 mcg).
 Sensible sun exposure on bare skin for 5–10 minutes, 2–3 times per week, allows most people to produce sufficient vitamin D. However, vitamin D breaks down quite quickly, meaning that stores can run low, especially in winter.

-RELATED: magnesium jewelry
+RELATED: magnesium body lotion

 Leave a Comment